-The proposed bill seeks to amend the Arkansas Insurance Code, particularly focusing on the Arkansas Workers' Compensation Insurance Plan and the Arkansas Comprehensive Health Insurance Pool.
-Key changes include allowing the Insurance Commissioner to delegate responsibilities for the Workers' Compensation Insurance Plan with prior approval, clarifying the attorney's bond requirements for reciprocal insurers, and updating the examination frequency for hospital and medical service corporations from every three years to every five years.
-The bill also repeals the Comprehensive Health Insurance Pool Act, which was designed to provide health insurance alternatives for uninsurable residents, and removes various definitions and provisions related to the operational structure of the health insurance pool.
+The proposed bill seeks to amend the Arkansas Insurance Code through the State Insurance Department's General Omnibus Amendment, introducing several significant changes to existing laws.
+Key modifications include allowing the Insurance Commissioner to delegate responsibilities for the Arkansas Workers' Compensation Insurance Plan, with prior approval required for such delegations.
+The bill also clarifies the bond requirements for attorneys representing domestic and foreign reciprocal insurers, specifying that the bond must be executed by the attorney and an authorized corporate surety, subject to the commissioner's approval.
+Additionally, the examination frequency for hospital and medical service corporations is updated from every three years to every five years, and the bill repeals the Comprehensive Health Insurance Pool Act, which was designed to provide an alternative health insurance market for uninsurable residents.

 Statutes affected: